 The VD1 regulator supports two operation modes, normal mode and economy mode.
 Setting the VD1 regulator into economy mode at light loads helps achieve low-power operations.
-Table 2.1.3.1 lists examples of light load conditions in which economy mode can be set.
+The following shows an example of light load conditions in which economy mode can be set.